 In today’s world, organizations have to keep the bar high to maintain their human resource and not have them go to better managed companies.
-With so many options and a shortage in skilled individuals, taking care of staff has become a top priority for every manager who wants their company to perform well.
+With so many options and a shortage in skilled individuals, taking care of staff has become a top priority.

-On top of that, stress from the working place and mental health awareness have become popular, gaslighting topics.
-Therefore, as a manager, you’ll want to avoid having your employees address these issues, and just prevent them instead.
+On top of that, stress from the working place and mental health awareness have become hot topics.
+Therefore, as a manager, you’ll want to avoid having your employees face these issues and just prevent them instead.
 You can start by helping your personnel with one of their biggest problems: uncertainty.

 Below I’ve listed three of my favorite lessons from the book:

 - Address and solve difficult topics, such as discrimination at work.

 - Overworking yourself is not productive, nor is it healthy.